agiletortoise/drafts-reference/_objects/HTTP.md

       - *url* [string, required]: The HTTP URL to make the request.
       - *method* [string, required]: The HTTP method, like "GET", "POST", etc.
       - *headers* [object, optional]: An object contain key-values to be added as custom headers in the request.
+      - **parameters** [object, optional]: Query parameters to merge with the url.
+Query parameters can also be part of the original url value.
       - *data* [object, optional]: An object containing data to be encoded into the HTTP body of the request.
       - *encoding* [string, optional]: Possible values:
         - *json*: Default.
 Encode data using JSON in request body.